FREQUENTLY ASKED QUESTIONS

 HOW ARE THE PIGS RAISED?

 We source the majority of our animals from medium size farms outside of Vermont.

 All animals are humanely raised on a vegetarian diet and never administered antibiotics, sows are not held in gestation crates.

 No, we don’t use gluten, nuts or lactose.

 WHY IS THERE AN AMMONIA SMELL ON THE SALAMI?

-Our products are alive, they have an internal and external biom.
-The mold on the outside off gasses ammonia and can get tacky, this increases with high temp and high humidity.
+Our products are alive, they have an internal and external biome.
+The mold on the outside off-gasses ammonia and can get tacky, this increases with high temp and high humidity.
 If it is starting to occur leave the salami unwrapped in the fridge for for 24 hours it will dry it out a bit.

 WHY IS THE CHORIZO SAUSAGE SO CRUMBLY?

 The first time I ate real chorizo was on the southern coast of Oaxaca, Mexico in Puerto Escondido.
-The carnicero told me good chorizo always has vinegar, we agree.
-The vinegar adds acidity which prevents myosin a protein responsible for binding in sausage from binding.
+The carnicero told me good chorizo always has vinegar - we agree and use organic apple cider vinegar in our Chorizo.
+The vinegar adds acidity which prevents myosin, a protein responsible for binding in sausage from binding.
 Think olive oil and vinegar.
-We like this texture it's intentional and authentic.
+We like this texture and flavor - it's intentional and authentic.

 DO YOU USE NITRATES?